SunnyBe/VeView/README.md

 This will stop the recording and any ongoing processing.

-For more advanced usage and configuration options, please refer to the [SDK Usage Guide](SDK_USAGE.md).
+For more advanced usage and configuration options, including how to use a custom data model for the analysis response, please refer to the [SDK Usage Guide](SDK_USAGE.md).

 ## 🗺️ Roadmap